Looking to build a bucket list of things to see in Norway? These are the most famous historical landmarks in Norway.

 She has been a part of Kristiansund’s culture for over 150 years, and her home was among the artists’ homes along Kaibakken, where she had a marked place in society – although judging by her appearance she may not have been particularly liked!

-Fun fact; There are over 300 departures in a year at Hirtshals to Kristianstad.
+Fun fact; There are over 300 departures in a year from Hirtshals to Kristianstad.

 See Related: How to Travel Fulltime